Let’s ban KPIs or perhaps more specifically, let’s ban how we are currently using KPIs.

 The brainstorming included coming up with ideas for what the key indicators and targets should be for the business.
 My friend’s role was to collect the data so they could then determine the “right” ones.
-Sounds logical and lots of businesses do this, but after a six weeks of back-and-forth with more KPI ideas, looking at the data to hopefully get some inspiration, the Execs figured their attention was probably best needed elsewhere.
+Sounds logical and lots of businesses do this.
+But after six weeks of back-and-forth with more KPI ideas, looking at the data to hopefully get some inspiration, the Execs figured their attention was probably best needed elsewhere.

 Using gut-feel to determine what our key indicators are.
 Brainstorming is a great creative idea generation process, but not good for figuring out what our KPIs need to be.
 Instead we should be clear on the result or outcome we want to achieve, then design the measures that will provide the best feedback on our progress towards the result.

 I was recently engaged to review the Exec Balanced Scorecard (BSC) for a medium-sized financial services group.
-The spreadsheet was really well laid out around the four quadrants of performance, objectives aligned, weighted targets and the measures that were complete in place, and others still to be developed noted.
+The spreadsheet was really well laid out around the four quadrants of performance, with objectives and weighted targets.
+The measures that were complete were in place, and those under development noted.
 All seemed good.
 However, as a team the Execs had 14 targets, each with a weighting of either 5% or 10%.
 And this is the point of the BSC right..?

 KPIs do not signal the focus area or priority we are trying to improve or get the most traction on.
 Key Performance Indicators should provide a key message to the organisation about what is important, what deserves the most of our attention and effort.

 Maybe if you had 2-3 goals you would have a good chance of achieving those 2 or 3 goals.
 And yet most organisations report that they achieve their goals, and the Execs in the previous example will probably claim a victory next year.
 So what is happening here…?

 During a recent In-house PuMP Blueprint Workshop, I made a throwaway comment that some organisations have about 150 KPIs.
 A manager within the group that evening counted their current number of KPIs and reported it to be 194.
-So, 194 key performance indicators.
+194 key performance indicators.
 That takes a lot of juggling.

 On second thoughts let’s ban KPIs outright, we have made them useless to us.

-KPMs are designed to provide us with meaningful feedback on what we are trying to achieve, the change we are trying to gain, the improvements we are trying to make.
+KPMs are designed to provide us with meaningful feedback on what we are trying to achieve.
+And the change we are trying to gain, the improvements we are trying to make.